AIM-KannLab/pediatric-brain-age/README.md

 ## Cite
-If you find this code useful, please cite
+If you find this code useful, please cite:
+TBD

+### LICENSE: CC BY-NC 4.0

+This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+To view a copy of this license, visit <http://creativecommons.org/licenses/by-nc/4.0/> or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.
+Copyright (c) [2023] [Diffusion Deep Learning for Brain Age Prediction and Longitudinal Tracking in Children though Adulthood]